 Music and other arts are often distinguished by variety.
 No two days, weeks or months are alike.
 No two gigs at the same venue are alike.
 The audience changes, the performance changes, your experience is different.
 You get new opportunities each and every day to connect and build relationships with new people.

 5. The Travel

 I don’t know about you, but for me, travel is a huge incentive and one of the things I love most about being a musician (other than the music itself, of course).
+For some jobs and gigs, I have even found myself looking at a private jet charter cost estimator and other calculators online in order to travel to my next location in fashion, this is definitely one benefit of being a successful musician.
+There are so many places to choose from and many websites offer advice on where to go if you love music and want an opportunity to immerse yourself in that culture’s musical experience.
 I love to travel and music gives me the opportunity to do it fairly often.
 I get to see new places, travel to new countries, try new foods, see new things and it’s amazing.

 6. The Hours are Flexible